Minimig: Read/write support

-On 2008-09-03 a new FPGA core enables read/write support, as well as some Chipset improvements.
+On 3 September 2008, a new FPGA core enables read/write support, as well as some chipset improvements.

 ARM controller board upgrade

-On 2008-12-22 a replacement board that fits in the PIC (MCU) controller socket were announced.
-It makes harddrive, 4x floppy disk and write support possible.
+On 22 December 2008, a replacement board that fits into the PIC (MCU) controller socket was announced.
+It makes hard drive, 4x floppy disk, and write support possible.
 The FPGA core is the same for the new ARM and PIC firmware but only the ARM has enough resources to support four drives.
 The PIC only supports two.
-The upgrade also allows one to select to increase the CPU speed from 7.09 to 49.63 MHz with a 4 KB zero waitstate CPU cache.
-But it requires an FPGA core to actually carry it out (which works with the 16 MHz 68SEC000 chips).
+The upgrade also allows an increase of the CPU speed from 7.09 to 49.63 MHz with a 4 KB zero wait state CPU cache.
+However, it requires an FPGA core to actually carry it out (which works with the 16 MHz 68SEC000 chips).